DrSailat/DrSailat/_posts/2026-05-30-IoT-DL-Models.md

 ---

-## Transformer Block with FFN and LayerNorm
+## Transformer Blocks with FFN and LayerNorm

 The FFN output is typically combined with a residual connection and then normalized: